vulcanize/vulcanizedb/documentation/super_node/setup.md

 Once we have initialized ipfs, that is all we need to do with it- we do not need to run a daemon during the subsequent processes (in fact, we can't).

+### Blockchain
+This section describes how to setup an Ethereum or Bitcoin node to serve as a data source for the super node

-#### Geth
+#### Ethereum
-For Geth, we currently *require* a special fork, and we can set this up as follows:
+For Ethereum, we currently *require* [a special fork of go-ethereum](https://github.com/vulcanize/go-ethereum/tree/statediff_at_anyblock-1.9.11).
+This can be setup as follows.
+Skip this steps if you already have access to a node that displays the statediffing endpoints.

-Begin by downloading geth and switching to the vulcanize/rpc_statediffing branch
+Begin by downloading geth and switching to the vulcanize/rpc_statediffing branch:

 `go get github.com/ethereum/go-ethereum`